Joel Kotkin

 Biography

-Mr. Kotkin is the Roger Hobbs Presidential Fellow in Urban Futures at Chapman University in Orange, California and Executive Director of the Houston-based Urban Reform Institute (UrbanReformInstitute.org).
-He is Executive Editor of the widely read website NewGeography.com.
-He has a regular column in Spiked in the UK, the National Post in Canada and the American Mind.
-He also writes regularly for Unherd, Quillette, the Los Angeles Times, National Review, City Journal and Newsweek as well as many other national publications.
+Mr. Kotkin is the presidential fellow in urban futures at Chapman University in Orange, California and executive director of Chapman's Center for Demographics and Policy.
+He is a senior research fellow at Civitas Institute at University of Texas at Austin.
+He is executive editor of the widely read website www.newgeography.com and has a regular column in Spiked in the UK, the National Post in Canada and the American Mind.
+He also writes regularly for Unherd, The Spectator (UK), Quillette, the Telegraph (UK) National Review, City Journal and many other national publications.

 Mr. Kotkin has published reports on topics ranging from the future of class in global cities to the places with the best opportunities for minorities.
-His 2013 report, “Post-familialism: Humanity’s Future,” an examination of the world’s future demography, was published by the Civil Service College of Singapore and Chapman University and has been widely commented on not only in the United States, but in Israel, Brazil, Canada and other countries.
+His report, “Post-familialism: Humanity’s Future,” an examination of the world’s future demography, was published by the Civil Service College of Singapore and Chapman University and has been widely commented on not only in the United States, but in Israel, Brazil, Canada and other countries.
+He recently published the California Latino Project, looking at ways to help Latinos achieve upward mobility.